bloovis/csup.mirror/www/crscope.md

 In the search results section, hit the Enter key to run your editor on the selected file and jump to the selected line number.
-You can also type the letter shown on the left column to run the editor edit on that file and line.
+You can also type the letter shown on the left column to run the editor on that file and line.

-In the search entry fields, you can use Emacs-style editing keys.
+In the search entry fields, you can use EMACS-style editing keys.
 Hit the ? key to show possible matches in the search results, or hit Enter to perform a more precise search.